ayuanx/pal-ddraw/README.md

 Unfotunately both Windows and DirectDraw have dropped the support to legacy 8-bit color mode that requires a palette.

-These games and programs simply fail to run properly when Windows destop is set to 16/24/32 bit color mode.
+These games and programs simply fail to run properly when Windows desktop is set to 16/24/32 bit color mode.

 In many cases, changing the compatibility settting to 8-bit (256) color mode does not help at all because of DirectDraw.